zauberware/postal-codes-json-xml-csv/README.md

-# Postal Codes in JSON and CSV format
+# Postal Codes in JSON, XML and CSV format

-Postal codes for German speaking countries.
+Postal codes/ zipcodes from geonames.org converted to JSON, XML and JSON.

-## Countries
+## Countries (number of postal codes)

-- DE Germany (16478 total)
+- DE Germany (16478)
-- AT Austria (18957 total)
+- AT Austria (18957)
-- CH Switzerland (4521 total)
+- CH Switzerland (4521)
-- LI Liechtenstein (13 total)
+- LI Liechtenstein (13)
-- LU Luxembourg (4483 total)
+- LU Luxembourg (4483)
 - AD (7)
 - AR (20260)
 - AS (1)